 The JR Kyoto Line is the name given to that part of the Tokaido Main Line that runs between Kyoto Station and Osaka Station.
 After Osaka Station the line continues but is renamed the JR Kobe Line.
 The JR Kobe Line connects Osaka with the important cities of Kobe and Himeji.
-Trains depart from platforms 4 and 5.
+Trains for the JR Kyoto Line depart from platforms 4-7, so check the station departure boards before boarding.

 Key Destinations